 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. These Regulations, and any decision-making thereunder, shall be applied in conformity with the principles governing the Area embodied in Section 2 of Part XI [and in Part XII] of the Convention.
+1. These Regulations, and any decision-making thereunder, shall be applied in conformity with the principles governing the Area embodied in the Convention as well as the Authority’s Strategic Environmental Goals and Objectives.

-[3.
-Exploitation in the Area shall not commence until the legal framework intended for the effective protection and preservation of the Marine Environment is adopted and scientific evidence demonstrates that the Exploitation will be conducted in such a manner as not to cause significant and harmful changes to the Marine Environment and its resources and to effectively protect and preserve the Marine Environment pursuant to article 145 and [article 209 of] Part XII of UNCLOS.]

-[3.
-Alt.
+3. Alt.
 Exploitation in the Area shall not commence until:

 (a) The legal framework intended for the effective protection and preservation of the Marine Environment has entered into force [and the Authority has adopted an environmental policy];

-(b) The implementation of [Target 3 of] the Kunming-Montreal Global Biodiversity Framework is well on track in the area beyond national jurisdiction; and
+(b) The implementation of Target 3 of the Kunming-Montreal Global Biodiversity Framework is well on track in the area beyond national jurisdiction; and

 (c) Scientific evidence demonstrates that Exploitation will be conducted in such a manner so as: not to cause significant and harmful changes to the Marine Environment and its resources, [pursuant to Article 196 of the Convention, and] to effectively protect and preserve the Marine Environment, [including biological diversity and ecosystem integrity] pursuant to Article 145 and Part XII of the Convention, [including biological diversity and ecosystem integrity], and not to impede the full implementation of [Target 3 of] the Kunming-Montreal Global Biodiversity Framework in the area beyond national jurisdiction.

+(d) The Authority has adopted rules, regulations, and procedures for the equitably sharing of benefits.

-[4.
-The following principles and approaches shall guide the application of these Regulations]:
+4. The following principles and approaches shall guide the application of these Regulations]:

 (a) Intergenerational equity;